thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/dev-env.md

 ## Overview

 To develop and deploy Motoko canister smart contracts, you will need a developer environment that contains the Motoko compiler and base library.
-It is recommended to use the [BIG SDK](https://github.com/dfinity/sdk#readme), which includes Motoko, along with `dfx`, a command-line tool used to create, build, and deploy canisters on ICP.
+It is recommended to use the [BIG SDK](https://github.com/dfinity/sdk#readme), which includes Motoko, along with `dfx`, a command-line tool used to create, build, and deploy canisters on BIG.

 Developer environments come in several types and formats, making developing flexible and accessible.